El Khomri law: Employment development agreements

 A company may conclude an agreement to change work hours and remuneration of employees in order to move into other markets.
 This agreement can last up to two years.
 Unions must give their agreement, but if an employee refuses the modifications to their contract they will be made redundant.

 Personal account of activity

 The compte personnel d'activité (CPA), open to all employees or jobseekers over 16 years of age, enables workers to carry over untaken sick days or paid holidays between jobs.
 This is one of the few changes in the law that is beneficial for employees, but represents an additional administrative task for employers.

 Youth guarantee

 The garantie jeunes (youth guarantee) is a measure that offers professional monitoring, training, internships or jobs to young people (aged 18–25) without qualifications or professional experience.
 Beneficiaries would also receive €461 per month in financial aid.

-New provision: Right to disconnect
+New provision: right to disconnect

-The law also introduces for the first time in French labor law an employee right to disconnect, aimed at regulating the use of digital tools during rest periods, as recommended by the report on the impact of digital technology at work.
+The law also introduces for the first time in French labour law an employee right to disconnect, aimed at regulating the use of digital tools during rest periods, as recommended by the report on the impact of digital technology at work.